anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you discover your mission, you will feel its demand.
-It will fill you with enthusiasm and a burning desire to get to work on it.
+Quote: The greatest mistake you can make in life is to be continually fearing you will make one.

-By: W. Clement Stone
+By: Elbert Hubbard